Chen Jie (ambassador): Diplomat

 In 1935, Chen was appointed as the permanent secretary of the Ministry of Foreign Affairs.
-On 9 July 1937, shortly after the Macro Polo Bridge incident, Chen met with the Japanese diplomat Hidaka Shinkurou to ask that Japan deescalate the crisis, saying that China and Japan were on the brink of war.
+On 9 July 1937, shortly after the Marco Polo Bridge incident, Chen met with the Japanese diplomat Hidaka Shinkurou to ask that Japan deescalate the crisis, saying that China and Japan were on the brink of war.
 Chen's meeting was fruitless and all-out war between Japan and China began shortly afterwards.
 In December 1937, Chen was contacted by Oskar Trautmann, the German ambassador to China, who informed him that his colleague, Herbert von Dirksen, the German ambassador to Japan, had received peace terms from the Japanese.
 Trautmann informed Chen that the "psychological" moment for peace had arrived as the Japanese were jubilant after taking Nanking, China's capital.
 Trautmann further noted that the "Rape of Nanking" as the subsequent massacre that followed the fall of Nanking was known was a warning about the Chinese could expect if the peace terms were rejected.
 Chen for his part indicated that his government was willing to make peace provided that the Japanese terms were moderate.
 However, the peace terms that Dirksen passed on to Trautmann who in turn passed to Chen were so extreme that the Chinese rejected them.

 In September 1938, Chen went to Germany to serve as the Chinese ambassador.
 Sino-German relations declined rapidly over the course of 1938, and Chen was dispatched to Berlin in an attempt to resuscitate relations.
 In a point snub, the Germans put off allowing Chen to present his letters of credentials for two months, which much offended the Chinese.
 On 16 November 1938, Chen arrived at the Reich Chancellery to present his letters of credentials to Adolf Hitler.

 In December 1938, Chen ordered Ho Feng-Shan, the Chinese consul in Vienna, to stop issuing visas that allowed Jews to leave Germany, orders that Ho disregarded.
 Chen called Ho and ordered to stop issuing the "life visas".
 Ho protested, saying the orders of the Waichiaopu were to maintain a "liberal policy" with regard to Jewish refugees.
 Chen responded by saying: "If that is so, I will take care of the Foreign Ministry end, you just follow my orders!"
 Despite Chen's orders, Ho continued to issue the "life visas", leading for Chen to send chancellor Ding Wen to investigate a rumor that Ho was selling the visas, which would have been grounds for sacking Ho.
 Ding's investigation found no evidence that Ho was selling the visas, which he insisted that he was issuing only for altruistic reasons.
 In April 1939, Chen had a demerit entered into Ho's file, which made him ineligible for promotion within the Waichiaopu.
 In August 1939, the Japanese authorities announced that they would be imposing restrictions on Jews coming to Shanghai, but that did not stop Jews from travelling elsewhere with the Chinese visas.